Bh00fie/Bh00fie/README.md

 ## Hi there 👋

 Abhi here, I'm a recent engineering graduate working on my Software skills.
-I started coding with JavaScript (Full Stack), throughout my university career I started spending more time working on Python, C++, and Matlab.
-At the moment I joined a Data Analytics/Science bootcamp to strengthen my Python/SQL/Yaml skills while preparing for technical interviews.
+I started coding with JavaScript (Full Stack) in 2022, towards the end of my university career I shifted to Python, C++, and Matlab because of academic projects.
+I recently joined a Data Analytics/Science bootcamp to strengthen my Python/SQL/Yaml skills while preparing for technical interviews.

 ## Stats 📚:
 <p align="center">